quitesimpleorg/exile.h/README.md

 system() is used to keep the example C code short.
 It also demonstrates that subprocesses are also subject to restrictions imposed by exile.h.

-While the example show different features separately, it is generally possible to combine those.
+While the examples show different features separately, it is generally possible to combine those.

 ### Filesystem isolation
 ```c